Theory of Constraints in streamline manufacturing: History

 Theory of Constraints is a method to determine a procedure in a sequence of procedures which has the greatest negative effect on the production line.
 The theory was first derived by Dr Eliyahu Goldratt through his 1984 bestselling novel, 'The Goal.'
 Dr Goldratt was a well-regarded educator in the construction industry, being sought after by many large companies.
 In the mid 1990s, Goldratt in 2000, established Goldratt's Marketing Group to further enhance the TOC knowledge to those interested.
 Goldratt's Marketing Group was established to further enhance the knowledge of businesses in product production, suppliers and distributors, project managers and retail workers, further develop the quality of decision-making, improving communication and stimulating new solutions.

 The theory operates with the assumption that every process has at least one influencing constraint, of which must be improved for the process to become more economic.
 Time spent trying to maximise processes which are not considered the bottleneck will not provide any benefits to the system.
 Attempting to reduce the influencing factor the bottleneck has on the entire system, will further the 'goal.'
 The procedure of reducing the influencing factor the bottleneck has on the system, continues as one bottleneck is minimised the attention turns to the new largest hindering procedure.

 Bottleneck

 In streamline manufacturing, the bottleneck is the station of a production line where greatest limiting factor lies.
 It is generally the station with the greatest amount of work in process at the work station.
-Bottlenecks often results in slow production times, surplus of raw material and low employee morale.
+Bottlenecks often result in slow production times, surplus of raw material and low employee morale.

 Nearly every manufacturing system initially has a bottleneck.
 It is critical to be able to determine the procedure in the production line which is the limiting factor.
 Generally the station which has accumulated the largest amount of WIP can be considered the Bottleneck, however other engineering management techniques can be applied to determine the bottle neck.